 - 1. Pursuant to Chapter 277a, Sections 16-50g et seq. of the Connecticut General Statutes (CGS), as amended, and Section 16-50j-1 et.
-Seq. of the Regulations of Connecticut State Agencies (RCSA), T-Mobile Northeast, LLC (T-Mobile) applied to the Connecticut Siting Council (Council) on October 15, 2009 for the construction, maintenance, and operation of a telecommunications facility, which would include an 80-foot monopole tower, located at 387 Shore Road in the Town of Old Lyme, Connecticut.
+Seq. of the Regulations of Connecticut State Agencies (RCSA), T-Mobile Northeast, LLC (T-Mobile) applied to the Connecticut Siting Council (Council) on October 15, 2009 for the construction, maintenance, and operation of a telecommunications facility, which would include a 100-foot monopole tower, located at 61-1 Buttonball Road in the Town of Old Lyme, Connecticut.
 (See Figures 1, 2, and 3) (T-Mobile 1, p.
 1) - 2.
 T-Mobile is a limited liability company, organized under the laws of Delaware, with a Connecticut office at 35 Griffin Road South, Bloomfield, Connecticut.
 The company and its affiliated entities are licensed by the Federal Communications Commission (FCC) to construct and operate a personal wireless services system in Connecticut.
 (T-Mobile 1, p.
 2) - 3.
-The parties in this proceeding are T-Mobile, the Town of Old Lyme (Town), and Mary Staley.
+The parties in this proceeding are T-Mobile and the Town of Old Lyme (Town).
+Black Hall Club (BHC) is an intervenor.
 (Transcript 3 March 2, 2010, 11:15 a.m.
 [Tr.
-3], p.
-4) - 4.
-T-Mobile's proposed facility would provide coverage to Route 156, Connecticut Road, Oak Ridge Drive, Hatchetts Point Road just south of Interstate 95, and the Amtrak rail line that passes through the area.
+3], pp. 2 and 124) - 4.
+T-Mobile's proposed facility would provide coverage to Buttonball Road and Route 156, just south of Interstate 95, residential areas in the vicinity, and the Amtrak rail line that passes through the area.
 (T-Mobile 1, p.
 1) - 5.
 Pursuant to CGS § 16-50l(b), notice of the applicant's intent to submit this application was published on July 23 and 25, 2009 in the New London Day.
 (T-Mobile 1, pp. 3-4 and Tab F) - 6.
 Pursuant to CGS § 16-50l(b), T-Mobile sent notice of its intent to file an application with the Council to each person appearing of record as owner of property abutting the property on which the site is located.
 Notices were sent on July 21, 2009.
 T-Mobile received return receipts from all of the property owners to whom it sent notices.
 (T-Mobile 1, p.
-4 and Tab G; T-Mobile 2, response 5) - 7.
+4 and Tab G; T-Mobile 3, response 5) - 7.
 Pursuant to CGS § 16-50l (b), T-Mobile provided a copy of its application to all federal, state, regional, and local officials and agencies listed therein.
 (T-Mobile 1, p.
 3 and Tab E) - 8.
-On or about January 20, 2010, T-Mobile posted a sign giving public notice of T-Mobile's pending application for the proposed tower at 387 Shore Road and the public hearing scheduled for it.
-Per Council request, the sign was posted along Shore Road, on the host property, so that the public could see it more easily.
-(T-Mobile 4, Pre-Filed Testimony of Raymond Vergati, response 11 and Attachment A)
+On or about January 20, 2010, T-Mobile posted a sign giving public notice of T-Mobile's pending application for the proposed tower at 61-1 Buttonball Road and the public hearing scheduled for it.
+Per Council request, the sign was posted at the beginning of Buttonball Road, on the host property, so that the public could see it more easily.
+(T-Mobile 5, Pre-Filed Testimony of Raymond Vergati, response 11)